 Verified by John McKeanLast verified 7 July 2026Single source

 The SpiceJet De Havilland Canada Dash 8 Q400 carries 78 passengers across Economy only.
-Every seat is rated below, so you can see which have the legroom, the window alignment and the quiet — and which sit next to a galley or lavatory.
+Seats are rated below, so you can see which have the legroom, the window alignment and the quiet — and which sit next to a galley or lavatory.

 No seats are individually rated best on this configuration yet.
 The front rows of each cabin usually give a small legroom edge and clear quickest on arrival.